Ph.D. student at the Computer Laboratory of the University of Cambridge, UK.

 As well as my Ph.D.
 I also do a small amount of freelance software development.
 I have interests in mobile application development as well as the development of embedded systems software.
 Some of the applications I have worked on are:

 For those interested, I host a bit of my work on Github.

 - DTG Weather - A small iPhone app I wrote during a free Sunday, that fetches and displays the current weather in Cambridge (UK) from my research group's weather station.

 - ScaleBox - This was a universal iOS app that I developed for a client, that helps music students practice arpeggios and scales for ABRSM graded practice exams.

 - How are you? - I worked on the first version of the iPhone application for Cambridge Healthcare.

 - UCAM Library Search App - Something I worked on over a couple of evenings, using an API provided by the University of Cambridge's Library.
 Varsity magazine ran a short article on it here.

 - iCoda - This is a small, sound reactive app that I developed for an artist friend.

-In my "spare" time I am currently the President of the Christ's College MCR (the College's graduate society).
+In my "spare" time I recently finished my year as President of the Christ's College MCR (the College's graduate society).
 I am also a keen guitar player and try to squeeze in some gliding where ever possible.

 I also play lead guitar for a local Cambridge band called Farmiliar Route